 Why Small Business Job Cuts Hurt More Than Big-Employer Layoffs

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Troubling statistics have been rolling in lately about job losses.
+Opinions expressed by Entrepreneur contributors are their own.Troubling statistics have been rolling in lately about job losses.
 While the beginning of the recession saw the shedding of thousands of jobs en masse at major corporations, by the end of last year, job cuts were concentrated at small businesses.
 While financial aid aimed at small businesses continues to sit in the Senate, the Bureau of Labor Statistics reported 62 percent of cuts were at firms with less than 50 workers -- the kind that provide nearly one-third of all jobs.

 And those cuts hurt that business, and the economy, in ways big-company layoffs never will.

 Small businesses will often cut to the bone before laying off longtime workers.
 Some have done furloughs, voluntary sabbaticals, pay cuts, deferred maintenance, marketing reductions -- anything but pink-slipping workers.
 For many entrepreneurs with small staffs, those people have become like family.

 It's like cutting off your arm.
 Or firing your nephew.
 In some cases, it will mean firing your nephew.
 That means stress on extended families that could lead to rifts, to couples splitting up, to bad feelings that take years to mend.

 So if small business owners are sending workers out the door, you know the business is in real trouble.
 They're teetering on the brink.
 Small-business layoffs may presage another round of small-business closures.

 With talk of a double-dip recession increasing, it seems like small businesses may be the epicenter of the second half of this downturn.